bradweiner/blog/content/authors/brad/_index.md

 user_groups:
 ---

-Brad Weiner is the Senior Director of Data Science at Capture Higher Ed.
+Brad Weiner was the Senior Director of Data Science at Capture Higher Ed.
 He lives in Minneapolis, MN.